jdabello/bq-load-partition/README.md

 ### Delete Partitions

-Execute the bq-delete-partitions.sh script indicating the the destination dataset (partitioned_dataset), destination table (partitioned_table) and the date range to be deleted in MM/DD/YYYY format.
+To delete a range of partitiones execute the bq-delete-partitions.sh script indicating the the destination dataset (partitioned_dataset), destination table (partitioned_table) and the date range to be deleted in MM/DD/YYYY format.

 ```bash
 bq-delete-partitions.sh partitioned_dataset partitioned_table MM/DD/YYYY MM/DD/YYYY